nstuivenberg/LeDuif/README.md

 "# LeDuif"
-Simple web API written in PHP to do CRUD operations on a Pidgeon - object.
+Simple web API, written in PHP, to do CRUD operations on a Pidgeon - object.